MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 - materials for geometry are not accessible via ECSQL
 - if materials were easier to access, they might be easier to cross-reference with external data to do things like:
   - custom carbon calculation
-  - exporting of geometry to another format
+  - interop with other formats

 ### iTwins vs. iModels

 - iTwins are clearly a tacked-on distinction to make up for limitations of iModels.
 - Why do you have to choose which iModel to synchronize design files to?
-Why can't you view multiple iModels at once?
+Why can't you view multiple iModels at once in an iTwin?
 - Why would you want to separate the viewing of them?
 Both should be visible in the viewport if you zoom out.
 - You can't query multiple iModels, you can't query the "iTwin"
-- dynamic schemas make querying separate iModels non-deterministic
+- dynamic schemas make querying separate iModels non-deterministic which destroys the usefulness of the query language

 ### iTwin changes